 An advisor once said he did not so much have people with investment problems as he had investments with people problems.
 Your assumed rationality can vanish in a crisis.
 So why not build your human imperfections into your game plan?

-When unsettling news is breaking there’s a natural inclination among people to want to adjust their portfolios in response.
+When unsettling news breaks, people naturally tend to want to adjust their portfolios in response.
 When uncertainty looms larger than before and volatility spikes, investors can feel tempted to tinker with the plan designed for them.

 You can guess which system is dominant at times of perceived danger.
 We have a natural urge to protect our wealth.
 The big question is whether instinctive, emotionally driven reactions are the best way of achieving that.

 Listen to Australian Football League coach Paul Roos, who took the Sydney Swans club to a premiership in 2005 and another grand final a year later.
 He tells his players to stop looking at the scoreboard and stick to the plan agreed upon before the opening whistle.

 “I tell them the scoreboard will look after itself,” Roos told a public forum in Melbourne recently.
 “What the players have to do is focus on all the little things they can control.
 So my message to them is to trust each other and stick to our game plan.
 That way, we maximise the chance of getting a good result.”

 Naturally, there are times in the game when the unexpected can happen.
 The team can be penalised; a key player may get injured and have to leave the field; the weather can change.
 But a good coach builds these eventualities into the pre-agreed game plan.

 “Sport is an emotional business.
 There are always going to be eventualities you didn’t plan for,” Roos says.
 “So, the coach’s job is to take the noise and emotion out of the process as much as possible and to stay focused on getting the little things right.”